 That is where Climeworks comes in.

 Climeworks first formed about a decade ago and has spent the last several years improving its technology and working to cut costs.
 While its process is expensive, it's cheaper than studies had predicted.
 Even still, the average American would have to spend tens of thousands of dollars annually to erase their carbon footprint.

 Like any emerging technology, Climeworks plans to significantly reduce costs over the next decade, making its method more feasible for companies and individuals alike.

 CO2 collectors (that look a bit like boxy fans) are installed within a frame or individually near a source of energy — Climeworks only considers renewable energy providers so the process doesn’t contribute to global warming.
 As a fan pulls air through the collectors, CO2 molecules bind to a filter material inside the machines.
 When the filter is saturated, the collectors are heated to 100 degrees Celsius to distill the carbon into its purest form.

 The resulting carbon is then sold to drink companies, greenhouses, and renewable fuel manufacturers.
 It can also be mixed with water and pumped underground into the basaltic rock formations, where it reacts with compounds to become solid carbonite.

 A single collector can remove around 50 tons of carbon annually — roughly the carbon footprint of a single American.

-A growing number of companies, including Microsoft, are investing in Climeworks as part of their commitment to become carbon neutral.
+A growing number of companies, including Microsoft, are becoming customers of Climeworks as part of their pursuits of carbon neutrality.
 By 2025, Climeworks wants to capture around 1% of carbon emissions, a goal that will require a significant expansion.